Sporting Goods Retailers

 - Sporting goods stores’ revenue is anticipated to grow at an annualized rate of 1.9 percent over the next five years, while the U.S. sports participation rate is expected to increase 2.7% over the same period

 Approximate net recovery on cost

 The performance of national sports teams can also have a significant effect on retail sales in localized geographies.
-Double digit regional sales increases can be seen following national sporting events such as the Superbowl and The World Series.
+Double-digit regional sales increases can be seen following national sporting events such as the NFL Super Bowl and the MLB World Series.
 This coupled with the seasonality of various sports are primary drivers of gross recovery values for sporting goods.
 Retailers stocking wide assortments of seasonal gear must carefully manage inventory levels to sales volumes to maximize value.
-To the extent that seasonal or slower moving inventory is not managed effectively as part of the normal course of business, it may become challenging to sell through in an off-season liquidation event, resulting in lower gross recovery values in certain categories.
+To the extent that seasonal or slower-moving inventory is not managed effectively as part of the normal course of business, it may become challenging to sell through in an off-season liquidation event, resulting in lower gross recovery values in certain categories.
 Gordon Brothers recommends that lenders partner with appraisers in requesting annual seasonal models to address swings in net recovery values and their potential impact on availability.